 During December 2019, the health board declared a major incident as a result of a bus collision with a railway bridge and the major incident procedure was successfully invoked in order to respond to the incident.
-In addition, there have been a few declared business continuity incidents during 2019 and January 2020, where the health board business continuity procedure was invoked to respond safely and effectively to the incidents.
-As standard practice following all incidents, a debrief has been held and a report is currently being compiled.
+In addition, there have been incidents during 2019 and January 2020, where the health board business continuity procedure was invoked to respond safely and effectively.
+As standard practice, a debrief has been held and a report is currently being compiled.
 The lessons identified will be captured on the lessons identified register and will help to inform health board emergency response procedures and consequently improve resilience.

-✤ Data Security
+Data Security